Mayor Bynum apologizes for city's role in the 1921 Tulsa Race Massacre

 Bynum was referring in part to the city’s Equality Indicators reports, which look annually at access to transportation, income levels and dozens of other metrics to assess how various sectors of the community are faring.

-Bynum has also consolidated the city’s major economic development boards and commissions into one organization with the stated mission of encouraging shared prosperity and reducing racial disparities.
+Bynum has also consolidated the city’s major economic development boards and commissions into one organization whose stated mission is to promote shared prosperity and reduce racial disparities.

-Bynum is not in favor of reparations in the form of direct payments to survivors or their descendants.
+Bynum is not in favor of reparations in the form of cash payments for Race Massacre descendants.

+“The challenge I have with that is, where does the cash come from?
+In most approaches that I have heard about, it would come from a legal settlement that would result in a property tax being levied through our sinking fund,” Bynum told the Tulsa World in an earlier interview.
+“And so … you would be financially penalizing this generation of Tulsans for something criminals did 100 years ago, which I can’t support.
+You would also be taxing the descendants of victims, which I can’t support.”

+Bynum said the other approach to reparations, one which he embraces, is acknowledging disparities and working to address them.

 Here is the entirety of Mayor G.T.
 Bynum’s Monday statement on the 1921 Tulsa Race Massacre Centennial: